-Delusional Faith is simply believing when it’s beyond reason to believe; believing as if the facts, that your eyes and the world support, do not trump the truth beyond them.
+Delusional Faith is simply believing when it’s beyond reason to believe; believing as though the facts, that your eyes and the world perceive, do not have the final say.
 Believing BEYOND them.

 I hope in sharing our story that “delusional faith” can be ignited in others, for whatever they may be believing big for.